JeffCleverley/TeamBios/README.md

 Installation from GitHub is as simple as cloning the repo onto your local machine.
 To clone the repo, do the following:

-1. Using PhpStorm, open your project and navigate to `wp-content/plugins/`.
+1. Open your project and navigate to `wp-content/plugins/`.
 (Or open terminal and navigate there).
-2. Then type: `git clone https://github.com/KnowTheCode/Custom-Post-Type-Basics-Lab`.
+2. Then type: `git clone https://github.com/JeffCleverley/TeamBios`.
 3. Go into the new folder

 ## Contributions